jaypatel35/Data-Science-Practicum---2/README.md

 ### Data Acquisition

-The project requires three main datasets.
+My project requires three main datasets.
 The notebooks will download two of them automatically.

 1.  **Allrecipes Dataset**: Download the `Allrecipes.csv` file and place it in the root directory of this project.
 2.  **Open Food Facts**: Run the `open_food_facts_data.ipynb` notebook.
 The initial cells will download the complete OFF database (~10 GB, compressed).
 This will take a significant amount of time.